quandrei/quandrei.github.io/_posts/2015-02-15-round-and-round.md

 I find this entire situation ridiculous, since of the 3 organizations involved, none can book a seat, all of which have a hand in the travels.
 To be more apt, 3 organizations, all of which are useless.

 I decided that the most likely of the 3 to help, would be Air Canada, since they operated the flight, and at least had access to the seating I needed.
-So I contacted them.
+So I decided to escalate the situation with them.

 When I expressed my discontent with the Air Canada agent and requested to speak to a supervisor, I was told this was not possible.
 I was further informed I could not file a complaint with them, and would need to contact customer relations through an online form.
 When I requested an employee number or reference number for the call, for my complaint, I was told they were not permitted to give any of those out.
 So the only info I was given, was a first name and a city with a population of over 5 million people.
 I am certain in an organization as large as Air Canada, there could be only one.